The UMass Lowell Department of Biological Sciences offers a general master's degree, as well as several other options within the degree.

 Graduates of the Master of Science in Biological Sciences: Education, Communication and Outreach option will gain expertise in the biological sciences, while also taking appropriate coursework in education, psychology, and business that is tailored to their desired career.
 This program would be a great fit for students with career interests in education, curriculum development, as well as life science and sustainability training.
 Students selecting from this option would have a choice of completing coursework only, or coursework with a project of theses; a project or thesis could be in biology education depending on future career plans.

-Applications and information for admission to the MS and PSM programs can be found at the Graduate Admissions website.
+Applications and information for admission to the MS and PSM programs can be found on the Graduate Admissions website.

 Minimal core requirements for all options include 1 semester (3 credits) of Professional Communication in Science and Technology BIOL.6040, a graduate colloquium - BIOL.6010 (1 credit) and a minimum of 12 credits of formal course work selected from departmental electives (exclusive of thesis, project, problems, or other directed studies).